AdobeXD/cloud-content-api-docs/samples/cloud-content-api-python/readme.md

-# XD Cloud API Example: Python
+# XD Cloud Content API Example: Python

-This sample app will show you how to use XD Cloud APIs in Python using the Flask framework.
+This sample app will show you how to use XD Cloud Content APIs in Python using the Flask framework.

 After setting up the sample, you will have a Python app that: